ryanrotz/interview-questions/readme.md

 ## JS Questions

 * Explain event delegation
+** Event delegation allows you to target a parent element, instead of adding an event listener to many individual objects.

 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
+**

 * What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
   * How would you go about checking for any of these states?

 * What is a closure, and how/why would you use one?

 * What's a typical use case for anonymous functions?
+** AJAX.
+Or if you only need to execute a block of code once and you don't need to call it again (self-invoking) ** (function() {
+  console.log('called');
+})();

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
+** defining a function
+** callinga function and setting it's return fuction to a variable ** creatinga new object and assigning it to a variable

 * What's the difference between `.call` and `.apply`?
 * Explain `Function.prototype.bind`.
 * What's the difference between feature detection, feature inference, and using the User Agent string?
 * Explain AJAX in as much detail as possible.
+** asynchronous javascipt call.
+** we use it for http requests, api requests
+** get or send info without reloading the page
+** you can set up an event listener, on a form for example, to send the data without reloading the page.
+** AJAX request to a server (yours or somewhere else).
+You have to get something back, whether its data or an error.

 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
 * Explain "hoisting".